What is albinism?

 Albinism is a group of genetic conditions in which a person has no or very little melanin pigment in their skin, hair and eyes.
 Albinism occurs in all racial and ethnic groups throughout the world.
-In Australia, about one in 17,000 people have some type of albinism.
+In Australia, about 1 in 17,000 people have some type of albinism.

 It is important for people with albinism to protect their skin and eyes from the sun, and have their eyes checked regularly.